Building Safety Regulatory System

 This clearly demonstrates that, as Dame Judith argues, the current regime is not working effectively to ensure that buildings are safely clad.
 Without the systemic reforms that Dame Judith proposes, there is no evidence to suggest that altering the current definition of what is banned will have a lasting effect or deliver improved safety.
 It is very unfortunate that the focus on this single issue appears to have distracted almost all commentary from the much needed overall package of reforms and changes to the way we build and operate high rise dwellings which Dame Judith has proposed.

-It is not yet clear how the government will proceed to address the full package of recommendations, but the Secretary of State for Housing, Communities and Local Government yesterday set out the next steps.
-Government are already consulting on restricting the use of desktop studies, and they have committed to consult on clarification of Approved Document B over the summer.
-There is also a commitment to consult on “banning the use of combustible materials in cladding systems on high rise residential buildings”.
+It is not yet clear how the government will proceed to address the full package of recommendations but they have sought views on how these recommendations should be taken forward in the consultation that concluded in July (see Recommendations from the Independent Review of Building Regulations and Fire Safety).
+Government have also consulted on restricting the use of desktop studies, and they are now consulting on clarification of Approved Document B and on “banning the use of combustible materials in cladding systems on high rise residential buildings”.

 CIBSE Technical Director